-Standing committees to which bills of statewide importance are assigned include Budget and Taxation; Education, Health, and Environmental Affairs; Finance; and Judicial Proceedings.
+Standing committees to which bills of statewide importance are assigned include Budget and Taxation; Education, Energy, and the Environment; Finance; and Judicial Proceedings.
 Another standing committee, the Rules Committee, regulates the introduction of legislation and considers procedural legislation.
 Bills affecting individual counties or localities are referred to select committees composed of members representing those areas.